BeejLuig/BeejLuig.github.io/_posts/2017-03-01-rails_portfolio_project_flash_cards.markdown

   <figcaption><small>User verification</small></figcaption>
 </figure>

-Now, I am going to point out a few extra actions in `StudySetsController`.
+Now, I want to point out a few extra actions in `StudySetsController`.

 Let's start with `#sort`.
 In a study set show page, there is a drop-down select with an option to sort flash cards alphabetically.
 On change, the sort option triggers the `#sort` action, pushing the option value to the `params` hash.